gamazeps/RobotS/README.md

   * Actor communication in a local context.
   * Actor supervision with an actor hierarchy (each actor supervises its children).
-  * Ask pattern -- Note: this is currently made synchronously, should become asynchronous in the coming weeks.
+  * Ask pattern using Futures for asynchronous requests.
   * Name resolving (obtaining an ActorRef from a logical path).

 ## TODO

   * Network communication in a transparent manner.
-  * Improve the use of Futures to be able to use them asynchronously with actor (it's a bit pointless otherwise).
   * Investigate the performances to shave some microseconds.
   * Your crazy ideas ?